Who are we?

 Abda is originally from Doncaster, and has no children but does have a niece and a nephew.

 MRS PRISCILLA SMITH (CHAIR OF THE TRUSTEES).
 EX.
-SCHOOL WORKER WHO IS A HOME ADMINISTRATOR WITH 4 CHILDREN WHO ATTEND THE VARIOUS CLUBS, ACTIVITIES AND HOLIDAY CLUBS.
+SCHOOL WORKER AND A HOME ADMINISTRATOR WITH 4 CHILDREN WHO ATTEND THE VARIOUS CLUBS, ACTIVITIES AND HOLIDAY CLUBS.

 MRS RACHEL BRAMMAR (TREASURER).